Writing Your First MotionCommand

 handy for "throw away" motion primitives.

-virtual int isAlive() {
+virtual int isAlive() {return true;}

 Our MotionCommand never really reaches an end